cisagov/ScubaGear/baselines/powerbi.md

 - Instead of enabling service principals for the entire agency, implement for a dedicated security group.

+**Note**: This policy is only applicable if the setting **Allow service principals to use Power BI APIs** is enabled

 ### Policies
 #### MS.POWERBI.4.1v1
-Service Principals SHOULD be allowed for Power BI where applicable.
+Service Principals SHOULD be restricted to specific security groups.
 - _Rationale:_ With unrestricted Service Principles there is possibility of unwanted access to APIs.
-By allowing Service Principles only where necessary, this will mitigate that risk.
+By allowing Service Principles, through security groups, only where necessary, this will mitigate that risk.
 - _Last modified:_ June 2023

 #### MS.POWERBI.4.2v1